Torkel Knutsson: Family

 Torkel was married twice.
 His first wife, whose origins are unknown, gave him a daughter Kristina Torgilsdotter, who married Torkel's godson and later enemy Duke Valdemar.
 She appears to have been repudiated by the duke upon her father's execution, as Valdemar is soon reported to have married with Ingeborg Eriksdottir of Norway.
 Torkel's second wife was countess Hedvig of Ravensberg.

 Remembrance

 Torkel's powerful personality and tragic end has been the matter of poetry, in e.g. B. v.
 Beskow's tragedy Torkel Knutsson.
-A statue of Torkel (by Ville Vallgren) was raised, in 1908, on the square Rådhustorget in Vyborg.
+A statue of Torkel (by Ville Vallgren) was raised, in 1908, on the square Raatihuoneentori (Sw.
+Rådhustorget) in Viipuri (Ru.
+Vyborg), then part of the Grand Duchy of Finland.